buildit/bookit-infrastructure/README.md

 There are a couple of scripts that automate the detailed steps covered further down.
 They hide the details, which is both a good and bad thing.

 * `./create-standard-riglet.sh` to create a full riglet with standard environments (integration/staging/production).
+You will be asked some questions, the answers of which populate parameters in AWS' SSM Param Store. _Please take special note of the following_:
+  * You will need a personal Github repo token.
+Please see http://tinyurl.com/yb5lxtr6
+  * There are special cases to take into account, so _pay close attention to the prompts_.
 * `./delete-standard-riglet.sh` to delete it all.